 What is Early College?

-During the 2017-2018 school year, juniors and seniors at Wood County high schools have a special opportunity to participate in WVU Parkersburg’s brand new Early College program.
+During the 2018-2019 school year, juniors and seniors in high school have a special opportunity to participate in WVU Parkersburg’s Early College program.
 This program is open to students with a 2.5 GPA or higher.
 High school students can earn college credits while earning their high school diploma.
 Participants in the program get the full college experience, including access to tutoring, advising, the library, bookstore, campus activities and more, attending classes on our campus alongside regular college students.
-Attend one of the information sessions below to learn more!

 Costs: Tuition & Fees